Russian 1 (Beginners)

 Screening Russia: Film and Society from the Tsars to Putin

-In this module you will acquire an in-depth understanding of developments in Russian society and culture as reflected in popular and influential films from the period 1900 to 2010.
+In this module you will acquire an in-depth understanding of developments in Russian society and culture as reflected in popular and influential films from around 1900 to the present day.
 You’ll examine how films are constructed technically and develop skills in analysing cinema in its historical and social contexts.
 You’ll spend two hours per week in lectures and seminars.

 Race, Rights and Propaganda: The Superpowers, the Cold War, and the Politics of Racial Identity, 1945-89